-PBGC guarantees your disability benefit for as long as you remain disabled if your pension plan provides a disability benefit and you became entitled to that disability benefit before the date your plan terminated (or the date your employer's bankruptcy proceeding began, if applicable).
+PBGC guarantees your disability benefit for as long as you remain disabled if your pension plan provides a disability benefit and you were entitled to that disability benefit as of your retirement date.
+Your retirement date must have occurred before the date your plan terminated (or the date your employer's bankruptcy proceeding began, if applicable).

 Disabled participants receiving non-disability benefits

 If you did not elect a disability retirement but you met the requirements explained below, your benefit will be subject to the higher limits that apply to disability benefits as long as your disability continues.
 The key point isn't whether you retired on a disability benefit under your plan but whether